WaleedHany/IFCImporter/README.md

     - Deleting an object
     - Hide objects and show hidden objects
 - Multiple selection by mouse dragging, and by pressing Shift+click
-- Allows adding dimensions interactevly to IFC objects in model
-    - Point to point dimensions
-    - Edge to point dimensions
-    - Edge length dimension
-    - Show coordinates of a selected point
 - Supports gradient backgrounds
 - Allows defining IFC model's reference point position in space, and changing model's position (according to model's reference point)
 ## Notes